 Individuals will undergo an intake procedure.
 Your overall physical and mental health will be evaluated, as well as the severity of your alcohol addiction.
 The physician will then recommend the ideal treatment plan for you based on the results of your tests.

-The next step is detoxification to manage the withdrawal symptoms of the abused substance .
+The next step is detoxification to manage the withdrawal symptoms of the abused substance.
 It can last anywhere from three days up to two weeks, depending on the severity of the abuse and the ability of the individual to respond to treatment.
 In some respects, alcohol withdrawal is more dangerous compared to some illicit drugs and prescription opioids because alcohol overdose claims more lives.
-In fact, there are 88,000 alcohol-related deaths recorded each year on average in the United States.
+In fact, there were 72,558 alcohol-related deaths recorded in 2017 in the United States.
 This is why alcohol detox is closely supervised by a trained physician or detox specialist to prevent irreparable damage to the patient’s health.

 How much is Drug Rehab Insurance?